• Skip to main content

 My Term is Up.
 Can I Remove my Ignition Interlock Myself?

-July 13, 2016 by Editorial Staff
+July 13, 2016 by Chris Grinnell

 remove my ignition interlock time's up

-If you’ve completed your ignition interlock term, and are eligible to have the device removed, then congratulations!
+If you’ve completed your ignition interlock term, and are eligible to have the ignition interlock device removed, then congratulations!
 You’ve stuck to the law and been sober behind the wheel for the prescribed amount of time.
 Now it’s time to get the device removed.

 tamper-with-ignition-interlocksIf you’re handy with wire cutters and soldering irons, you might be tempted to save a few bucks and Google “remove my ignition interlock.”
 Then it’s just a matter of spending some time under the dashboard, right?